rfilmyer/tapchat/README.md

  * Custom CSS and Themes - Add a dropdown menu for themes (including the ability to add your own CSS)
  * /msg - How the hell else am I supposed to identify to NickServ!?
- * Use a more secure password hashing algorithm (as opposed to one that's been deprecated!)